 Dave Barry calls it “very funny.”
 What more does anyone have to say?
 And Roz Chast calls it “hilarious” and “insightful.”
 Now you just have to buy it.

 A few bits you’ve seen on the blog (if you’re a longtime reader), plus there’s a whole lot more you only wish you’d seen.
-All in a handsomely hardbound edition suitable for everyone on your Fathers Day gift list.
-Or a slightly late Mothers Day gift, for that matter.
-Pre-order it now on Amazon, Barnes & Noble or IndieBound today!
+All in a handsomely hardbound edition suitable for everyone on your Christmas list.
+Order it now on Amazon, Barnes & Noble or IndieBound today!

 Because I’m the Child Here and I Said So